Mary Ronan, separated wife of developer Johnny Ronan, leaves estate valued at €5.6 million

-Mary Ronan, separated wife of property developer Johnny Ronan, left an estate valued at €5.6 million, according to documents published by the State’s Probate Office in May.
+Mary Ronan, separated wife of property developer Johnny Ronan, left an estate valued at €5.6 million, according to documents lodged in the State’s Probate Office in May.

 Ms Ronan, born Mary Tilson and originally from Newtown, Co Waterford, died at Dublin’s Blackrock Clinic on August 14th last year.

-She and developer Johnny Ronan had three children and while they separated, according to reports, they never divorced.
+She and Mr Ronan had three children and while they separated, according to reports, they never divorced.

 Ms Ronan’s address was listed at Leeson Park, Dublin 6 and formerly Dargle, Enniskerry.